stephtr/cms-git-gateway/README.md

-# Netlify-gateway-server
+# CMS Git gateway

 _This project is still a bit work in progress, not recommended for use in production.
 At the moment, only the gateway to GitHub is implemented - GitLab and Bitbucket will follow._

-This project provides an alternative to [Netlify's `git-gateway`](https://github.com/netlify/git-gateway): It provides a gateway to GitHub with the credentials being stored within the gateway.
+This project provides an alternative to [Netlify's `git-gateway`](https://github.com/netlify/git-gateway): It provides a gateway to Git repositories with the credentials being stored within the gateway.
 Authentication is being done using an external OAuth server, authorization can be managed within the gateway.

 The main difference is that this project provides an integrated user management interface (which is restricted to administrators) for assigning different access rights to different users for different websites.